Finite $N$ Hilbert Spaces of Bilocal Holography: Counting: Molien-Weyl vs Hilbert space

 \subsection{Molien-Weyl counting of fermionic singlets}

 The derivation of the Molien-Weyl formula for bosonic vector models is given in \cite{deMelloKoch:2025cec}.
-In this Section we start by explaining the derivation for fermionic vector models.
+In this section we explain the derivation for fermionic vector models.
 We will discuss the case of $U(N)$ gauge symmetry but the extension to other gauge groups is obvious.